LACMIP/emu/docs/_documentation/typecollection.md

  *Field* | *In the IP Publications table...*
    --- | ---
-    *Publication* | **If a publication is already listed in the table**, verify the information in the *Pages*, *Fig.*, and *Type* fields using a copy of the book or paper.
+    *Publication* (Scenario 1) | **If a publication is already listed in the table**, verify the information in the *Pages*, *Fig.*, and *Type* fields using a copy of the book or paper.
 LACMIP maintains a collection of reprints for this purpose.
-If you need to search for a digital copy, please [consult the appendix]({{ site.baseurl }}/documentation/typecollection/#gathering-literature) **If a publication is missing from the *IP Publications* table**, it needs to be attached using the Bibliography module.
-To do so, search for the publication by typing in a few key words from its title or one or a few lastnames from the author list and press tab or select the green ➕ button.
-If an entry for this publication already exists in the Bibliography module, it may automatically attach itself to the row.
-Verify that the correct record was retrieved.
-It is also possible that you will be presented with several options.
-In this case, [locate the correct record]({{ site.baseurl }}/assets/images/bibliography_ippublications.png) and attach it to *Publications* using the green ➕ button.
-If you are certain the correct Bibliography record does not exists yet, you will need to create a new one. **To create a new Bibliography record,** consult the documentation for the [Bibliography module]({{ site.baseurl }}/documentation/bibliography/).
+If you need to search for a digital copy, please [consult the appendix]({{ site.baseurl }}/documentation/typecollection/#gathering-literature).
+    *Publication* (Scenario 2) | **If a publication is missing from the *IP Publications* table**, it needs to be attached using the Bibliography module.
+To do so, in a blank row the *Publication* field of the table, search for the publication by typing in a few words from the title or a few last names from the author list, then press 'tab' or select the green ➕ button. _If an entry for this publication already exists in the Bibliography module_, it may automatically attach itself to the row.
+Verify that the correct record was retrieved by opening it with the blue :arrow_right: button. _If you are presented with several options_, [locate the correct Bibliography record]({{ site.baseurl }}/assets/images/bibliography_ippublications.png) and attach it to *Publications* using the green ➕ button.
+If you are certain the correct Bibliography record does not exist, you will need to create a new one.
+Please ask for help the first time this happens.

 If you need to create a new Bibliography record, search for an existing one from the same journal and use it as a template for the new record using ditto.
 The [gathering literature]({{ site.baseurl }}/documentation/bibliography/#gathering-literature) section of the appendix outlines where and how to add digital literature to the LACMIP reprint library.
 {: .notice--warning}

  *Field* | *In the IP Publications table...*